frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

   </div>
 </div>

+In this exercise, you practiced more advanced sketching and were introduced to the `Spacer` Featurescript.

 ### Exercise 5: Two Stage Gearbox

 In this exercise, you will be CADing and assembling a two stage gearbox.
 The layout of the gearbox is already done, you just need to finish drawing the plate, model the spacers and shafts, and put together the assembly.
 Don't worry too much about the design aspect of the gearbox right now, you'll learn more about it Stage 1C.